Jagrutibhatt/Bankist-App/README.md

-# Bankist-App-
+# Bankist-App
-It's Bank app build with JavaScript,Html and Css
+It's a Bank app build with JavaScript,Html and Css